rodyherrera/node-mailu/README.md

 })();

 ```
+##### Important Note
-[Your API key](https://mailu.io/master/api.html) is stored within the mailu directory on your system, contained within the .env environment file.
+Your API key is stored within the `mailu` directory on your system, contained within the `.env` environment file.
+Reference the Mailu documentation for specifics.

 ## Sections
 * **MailuClient**